jesselawson/getting-started-with-rust/content/chapter3/1-strings.md

 // ...
 ```

-However, a smarter way to generate a banner is through a single function call.
+A more efficient way of generating the banner is through a single function call.
 In
 other words, anytime we would need to print out the tool's banner, we should be
 able to do it with a single function call: `usage()`.
 To do that, we would need
 to move the version variable into the `usage()` function.
 While we're at it,
 let's go ahead and encapsulate the work of getting the version out into its
-own function--and replacing `get_version()` with something a little more helpful.
+own function&mdash;and replacing `get_version()` with something a little more helpful.